Who Killed Amanda Palmer: Background

 Palmer also revealed that the song would not be on the album, instead releasing it on Peace (for Mom), a compilation released by Brainwashed Recordings.

 Palmer confirmed to the Boston Phoenix in April 2007 that the album was indeed titled Who Killed Amanda Palmer, although another working title was That's Amanda Fucking Palmer to You.
 She joked that the latter was unlikely to encourage being stocked at supermarket chain Wal-Mart.

 On the overall feel of the record, Palmer said: A lot of the songs are piano ballads that never found a home on a Dolls record, because I hadn't wanted to overload the record with slow material.
 But there's a really intense, exciting energy to the tracks at the same time.
 It definitely won't drag.
 Additionally, she has said: "We've been adding everything from organs and Leslie cabinets [keyboard speaker] to strings, horns, and tympani.
 The final result should be biblical."

 In November 2007, members of Estradasphere started touring with Palmer, as well as helping to produce this album.

-Palmer completely self-funded the entire production of the record, which cost $80,000.
+Palmer part funded the production with $80,000 of her own money.
 She later regretted that decision, as Roadrunner's royalty rates (of $1 per album sale) meant she would likely never recoup the money.

 The magazine Alternative Press named this album one of the "Most Anticipated Albums of 2008".

 In an interview on April 20, 2008, Palmer told Hayley Rosenblum on her WHRW (Binghamton University's radio station) show, Penguins in the Desert, that the release date would be September 16, 2008.
 She also mentioned that the album would be remastered on April 25 because Ben was not happy with the original mastering job.
 A later blog post by Amanda indicated that the album has been remastered at least three times.
 A companion book created in conjunction with Neil Gaiman was also mentioned.
-Roadrunner Records has since confirmed that the book will be a book of photography.
+Roadrunner Records later confirmed that the book would be a book of photography.
 Photographer Kyle Cassidy confirmed on June 30 that the book would be written by Neil, with Kyle laying out, designing, and supplying photography for the book.

 In an interview with Songfacts, Palmer explained that "Leeds United" was inspired by losing a Leeds United football shirt that was given to her by Ricky Wilson of the English band Kaiser Chiefs.

 On September 5, 2008, Palmer revealed pre-orders for the album would begin on Monday September 8, 2008, via her new web site, whokilledamandapalmer.com.